anandkanav92/NOTES/papers/review-gan.md

 # Goals

 The main goal of this study to provide a rich comparison of major GAN algorithms and identify which algorithms performs better(or worse)  than others.
-In the process
+Also, it

 # Specific Research Questions